fleek-platform/website/README.md

 ```

 ⚠️ You'll see a warning message "No master key was found" that can be ignored for local environment development work.
 If for some reason you want to have a master key, modify the `search:serve` script to include it.

+### Indexation (CI/CD)

+The indexation service should trigger on `push` to `main` branch.
+Alternatively, the repo admin can trigger the job manually.

+1) Open the Job runner [here](https://github.com/fleek-platform/website/actions/workflows/search-indexer.yml)

+2) Locate the row "This workflow has a workflow_dispatch event trigger." and open the **Run workflow** dropdown.
+In the option "Use workflow from" select `main` branch.

+The Job will index data that exists in the selected `main` branch.
+Learn how to release to production (main branch) [here](#🚀-release-to-production).

 ## 📸 Images (Optimization)